Sick Pay Configuration - Enhanced & SSP

-Sick Pay Configuration allows you to set your organisation's policy for sick pay, automating the value of adjustments based on milestones like length of service, received fit notes & waiting time.
+Sick Pay Configuration allows you to set your organisation's policy for statutory sick pay and enhanced sick pay; automating the value of adjustments based on milestones like length of service, received fit notes & waiting time.

 ➕ Sick Pay Configuration is available as part of People+.
 If you would like to learn more about this module, please contact your Customer Success Manager.